Luke Steele (musician): Influences

-Steele cites his musical influences as including The Cure, Elliott Smith, Paul McCartney, Michael Dempsey, John Lennon, Robert Smith, Brian Wilson, Carole King, James Taylor, The Four Freshmen, Kool and the Gang, Roger O'Donnell, and Cole Porter.
+Steele cites his musical influences as including Prince, John Lennon, Brian Wilson, Lindsay Buckingham, Paul McCartney, Elliott Smith, Carole King, James Taylor, and Daft Punk.

 Collaborations

 Steele's first notable collaboration was the band Nations by the River, formed with Ohad Rein (Old Man River), Edo Kahn, and Dove Kahn (both from Gelbison) during a Gelbison/Sleepy Jackson tour in 2003.
 They released an album through EMI called Holes in the Valley on 7 June 2004.

 The following year Steele provided vocals on a track on Paul Mac's album Panic Room.
 While in New York City in 2006, Steele contributed a track called "I'm Moving On" to Yoko Ono's 2007 remix album Yes, I'm a Witch.
 Pnau feature Steele on their track "With You Forever", from their third album Pnau, released in October 2007.

 Steele and his father Rick collaborated on an album released in February 2008 entitled Through My Eyes.
 Steele also spent time in 2008 recording with Daniel Johns of Silverchair at Johns' home studio in Newcastle, Australia.
 Although no plans were made to release the recordings, it was revealed that the collaboration was named "Hathaway/Palmer".
 Steele described the project: "It kind of started out a White Album thing because we don't have a band, it was acoustics.
 And from there it kind of went a bit haywire.
 It's pretty pop.
 I guess it's quite low down; there's country songs."

 In August 2008, Steele embarked on his first national solo tour and performed—in an intimate acoustic guitar mode—songs from both the Sleepy Jackson albums, as well as a selection of new songs from his other projects.
 Steele was also featured on "What We Talkin' About", the first track of Jay-Z's album The Blueprint 3, released on 8 September 2009.